Skip to Content

 Man smiling in kitchen of local pubOwner of That Little Pub

-If you prefer the thicker crust style, stay in Warkworth and head to Pizza by The Bakery.
-It’s run by husband and wife team Jess and Jay.
+There's also some delicious pizza in Warkworth thanks to The Shop Warkworth.
+It’s run by husband and wife team Jess and Jason.
 They stone bake incredible pizzas topped with ingredients that can include pulled chicken, fresh basil or bocconcini cheese.
 All are made by hand with lots of love, and are great value too.

 Just over the bridge in Campbellford, you must pick up as many doughnuts as you can from the famous Dooher’s Bakery, busy making over 5,000 donuts on Saturdays in 17 varieties.
 (Pre-orders are a good idea.)
 I don’t suggest you eat them all, though that’s up to you.
 It would be lovely is if you popped around to those closest to you (and my house) and dropped off a couple.
 Whether an ooey-gooey Boston Cream or perfectly-sweet Apple Fritter, a Dooher’s donut can make anyone’s day.